Local moving companies in Virginia

 Other considerations when moving to Jackson, MS

 - State licensing: Like in many other states, movers in Mississippi are regulated by the Mississippi Department of Transportation (MDOT).
 When considering hiring a local mover, you’ll want to check that they have an up-to-date MSPC Number.
 If they do, it means that they’re authorized to move household goods within the state.
-Make sure the moving company you use has a license before hiring.
+Make sure the moving company you use has a license before hiring them.

-- State regulator: You can verify a Mississippi moving license and its status on the state regulator's official website.
+- State regulator: You can check the status of a Mississippi moving license directly on the state regulator’s official website, here.

 FAQ